hiveot/hub.capnp/pkg/pubsub/README.md

 The IoT device is already connected and subscribed to action requests for its things.
 It receives the request via the subscribe capability and  changes the state of the switch.
 The state change result triggers publication of an event which confirms the action is complete.

-### Protocol bindings such as MQTT

-MQTT is a popular message bus used with IoT.
-The MQTT binding provides a bridge between the internal message bus and the MQTT protocol.
-Messages from the MQTT bus are validated in the same way as messages from the HTTP gateway or IoT gateway.

-The MQTT binding lets consumers including web browsers work seamlessly with the Hub to receive events and publish actions.

-This binding is a separate 'gateway' service for communicating with 3rd party clients and out of scope for this service.

 ### Authorization